 What does a process server do?

-Process servers are needed in an assortment of tasks such as filing court papers, serving legal documents and document retrieval.
+Process servers are needed in an assortment of tasks such as filing court papers, serving legal documents, and document retrieval.
 Their principal job is to deliver or “serve” legal documents to a defendant or person involved in a court case.
 After serving any legal documents, process servers have to deliver actual evidence that the legal papers were served.
 The verification that is offered is referred to as an affidavit of service or proof of service, which must be notarized and given to the individual or company who required the papers to be served.
 Process servers are legally required to serve papers in the correct manner laid out by their state.
-Process serving laws differ by state, so each individual process server may have a distinctive way of carrying out things.
+Process serving laws differ by state, so each individual process server may have a distinctive way of carrying out service.

 Why is service of process significant?

-Service of process is necessary for many reasons, but the primary reason is to make sure that the due process of law is upheld in United States.
+Service of process is necessary for many reasons, but the primary reason is to make sure that the due process of law is upheld in the United States.
 An additional reason process servers are an essential part of civil society is to ensure that legal papers are served in a highly effective and appropriate fashion.
 If papers aren’t served properly, the court is not able to rule on a case relating to an individual if they were not legally made aware of it.
 If service is determined to be improper, the entire case may be thrown out.
-This makes it even more essential to be aware of the laws of your state pertaining to the correct way to serve a defendant legally.
+Therefore, it is essential to be aware of the laws of your state pertaining to the correct way to serve a defendant legally.

 Find a trusted local process server today

 ServeNow.com is a trusted network of local, pre-screened process servers.
-To find a professional process server on ServeNow.com, please do a search for a city or zip code above or call (877) 737-8366.
+To find a professional process server on ServeNow.com, please do a search for a city or zip code or call (877) 737-8366.